NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/test-vectors.md

 The query below is from a client with IPv6 address 2001:db8:220:1:59de:d0f4:8769:82b8 to a server with IPv6 address 2001:db8:8f::53.
-The client has learned a valid Server Cookie before when the Server had secret: dd3bdf9344b678b185a6f5cb60fca715.
+The client has learned a valid Server Cookie before when the Server had the secret: dd3bdf9344b678b185a6f5cb60fca715.
 The server now uses a new secret, but it can still validate the Server Cookie provided by the client as the old secret has not expired yet.